 Professional and Experienced Business Brokers and M&A Advisors

 Beacon is North America’s leading Mergers & Acquisitions Advisory, Business Brokerage, and Business Valuation Firm with offices in Toronto, Canada, and Los Angeles, California.
-We are a member of Pandion Partners, a global association of investment banks with a network of offices across Europe, Asia, the Middle East and North and South America.
-Our clients include the Owners and Management of Small to Mid-sized Private Companies, Financial Investors, Private Investment Funds and Private Equity.
+We are a member of Pandion Partners, a global association of investment banks with a network of offices across Europe, Asia, the Middle East, and the Americas.
+Our clients include the Owners and Management of Small to Mid-sized Private Companies, Financial Investors, Private Investment Funds, and Private Equity.

 How We Do It